anbox-cloud/discourse-docs/howto/monitor/collect-metrics.md

     juju run-action --wait grafana/0 get-admin-password

-[note type="information" status="Note"]If you have deployed more than one Grafana unit, you might need to replace the `0` in `grafana/0` with the suitable unit ID.
-Check `juju status` if you are in doubt.[/note]
+If you have deployed more than one Grafana unit, you might need to replace the `0` in `grafana/0` with the suitable unit ID.
+Check `juju status` if you are in doubt.

 The response should look similar to this: